9brada6/tabs-with-posts/development.md

 - Add a thumbnail component, with the width, in the Yt style?

 - Add in manual tests to be sure that we use css variables where we need(meta font size, title font size... etc).

+- Add in manual tests to check if grid article block is having a good width per column(if the variable --twrp-grid-column needs to be set).

+- In tab creators and tab styles, make query id mandatory.

 - ### ✅ Todo Documentation